 - Discuss how you are feeling.
 Simply discussing the impact of social distancing can help alleviate some of the stress and anxiety related to it.

 - Listen intently and let them know you hear them and are there for them, even if it’s from a distance.

 - Explore other interests together, such as online interactive video games, workouts, classes or a book club.

 Together But Apart

 Now, more than ever meaningful connections are impactful.
 Taking a few moments out of your day to connect with the people in your life who are positive influences will help reduce the feeling of loneliness, stress and anxiety for you and your nearest and dearest.

 Well Being Starts With Gratitude

 We have plenty to be grateful for at PaymentEvolution!
 In the midst of a worldwide pandemic, we are standing together to support our community and service our customers.
-We even formalized our commitment in the PaymentEvolution 2020 SMB Economic Pledge.
 We’re serious about standing together!

 The PE team is blessed to have a strong sense of purpose that motivates us every day.
 Whether it’s in honour of Mental Health Week, in honour of your general well being, or in response to the additional stresses that many are facing this year with COVID-19, we know that when we practice gratitude, we are choosing a proven way to boost mood and improve mental health!